cmajor-lang/cmajor/docs/Cmaj Patch Format.md

 - `version` - a version number for your patch.
 This is just a string - there are no restrictions on its format.
 - `name` - a human-readable name for your patch

-Other optional (but recommended properties) include:
+Other optional properties include:

-- `description` - a complete description that a host can display to its users
+- `description` - a longer description that a host can display to its users
 - `manufacturer` - the name of you or your company
 - `category` - hosts will be give this string, but how they choose to interpret it will be host-dependent
 - `isInstrument` - if specified, this marks the patch as being an instrument rather an effect.
 Some hosts may treat a plugin differently depending on this flag.